Skip to main content

 try {

-const jsonValue = await AsyncStorage.getItem('@storage_Key')
+const jsonValue = await AsyncStorage.getItem('my-key');

 return jsonValue != null ?
 JSON.parse(jsonValue) : null;